australian-bryological-network/australian-bryological-network.github.io/_posts/2020-01-13-acrobolbus-knightii.md

 ### Further reading ###

 Briscoe L, Engel JJ.
 Söderström L, Hagborg A & von Konrat M 2015.
-Note on early land plants today.
+Notes on early land plants today.
 66. Nomenclatural notes on Acrobolbaceae. *Phytotaxa* __202__: 58–62.

 Engel JJ and Glenny D 2019. *A Flora of the Liverworts and Hornworts of New Zealand*.
 Volume 2.
 Missouri Botanical Garden Press: St Louis.